Emmotes/ic_spoilers/docs/kingofshadows.md

     "id": 2451,
     "flavour_text": "",
     "description": {
-        "desc": "After the King of Shadows enters Phase Three (see Phase One: The Watcher ability), his damage is increased by $(amount___2)% for each Brutality stack, stacking multiplicatively."
+        "desc": "After the King of Shadows enters Phase Three, his damage is increased by $(not_buffed amount___2)% for each Brutality stack, stacking multiplicatively."
     },
     "effect_keys": [
         {